-A diary-style page about my time on the Caribbean island Barbados.
+A diary-style page about our time on the Caribbean island Barbados.

 We arrived here on 10 June and plan to stay until 7 September, which is the standard 90 days for which British passport holders are usually waved into many countries.

 30 June, 2022: We dodged a cyclone

 Or rather, a cyclone that never was dodged us.

 The official Hurricane Season in the North Atlantic runs from 1 June to 30 November.
 As we arrived in Barbados, stories started appearing in the news to warn people to get ready for this year's season, so I read up on hurricanes.

 For those of you who are as ignorant about the relevant terminology as I was until recently, here's a brief run-down:

 Cyclones are severe low-pressure systems that swirl counterclockwise (looking from above, hopefully) in the North Atlantic and clockwise in the South Atlantic.
 They travel westwards.

 A hurricane is a cyclone with a sustained wind speed of more than 118 km/h.
 Basically, if your hat doesn't have chin strap, you're fucked.

 Less severe cyclones are called tropical depressions (wind speed of up to 62 km/h) or tropical storms (wind speed of 63 to 118 km/h).